 How to make Quick and Easy Butter Chicken:

 To make this butter chicken so quick and easy to prepare, it starts with pre-cooked chicken.
 I love to use store-bought rotisserie chicken because it's the ultimate in fast, already seasoned and usually very affordable ($5 at Costco for a 3lb chicken - how can you go wrong??).

-You can buy one, put it in the fridge and shred it with your fingers once it's cooled down.
+You can buy one, put it in the fridge, and shred it with your fingers (or a fork) once it's cooled down.
 And if you don't think you're going to use it right away, just put the shredded meat into a freezer bag for later.
-Alternatively, just cook up some chicken breasts or thighs and use that in your butter chicken.
+If you don't have a rotisserie chicken, just cook up some chicken breasts or thighs and use that in your butter chicken.
 Bonus if it's from planned leftovers.

-While this dish is fast and healthier, it's certainly not lacking in flavor, which it gets from onion, garlic, ginger, chili powder, turmeric and cinnamon.
+While this dish is fast and healthier, it's certainly not lacking in flavor, which it gets from onion, garlic, ginger, chili powder, turmeric, and cinnamon.
 The chopped onions and diced tomatoes are left whole which makes for a chunkier sauce than what I usually encounter in Indian food restaurants.
 I like chunky, but if you don't, you could always puree the sauce before adding the chicken.

 If you're going to serve your butter chicken with rice or quinoa, make sure you get it cooking it before you start cooking the butter chicken, because the dish comes together so quickly, it might be done before the rice.
 Otherwise, it's great with naan bread (you can buy it in most well-stocked stores) or even tortillas or pitas.
 Serve with salad or your favorite cooked veggies for a complete meal.